-By Katherine Hernandez • February 08, 2020•Issues, Mentoring and Networking, Sexism, Sexual Harassment, and Other Forms of Discrimination, Women and Law in the Media, Other Issues, Features, Superwomen JDs and What You Can Learn From Them
+By Keith Brais • February 08, 2020•Issues, Mentoring and Networking, Sexism, Sexual Harassment, and Other Forms of Discrimination, Women and Law in the Media, Other Issues, Features, Superwomen JDs and What You Can Learn From Them

 People from all walks of life have that longing of being attached to someone and be valued for who they are as a person.
 Man and woman are wired differently yet the desire of being connected intimately are inherent in the deepest core of an individual.
 Those who are seriously in love will consider marriage to make the union official, permanent and later on form a family that makes up a society.